simo101/mendixmodelcomponents/README.md

-# Mendix Model Components - useful components to generate Mendix app models with the Mendix Model SDK
+# Mendix Model Components
+Useful components to generate Mendix app models with the Mendix Model SDK

 ## Usage

+You do not need to directly clone this source code repository to be able to use it, because we have published an npm package.

-In your own project, run:
+Instead, in your own project, run:

 	npm install mendixmodelcomponents